Hovland, Rahm and Koepka share Masters lead

 Hovland, who was playing in the same group as Woods and Shauffele, got off to a flying start with an eagle on the par-5 second hole, where he followed up a brilliant iron shot with a 25-foot putt.

-Rahm's score was even more impressive given that he started with a double bogey on the first hole after four-putting.
+Rahm's score was even more impressive given that he started with a four-putt double bogey on the first hole.

-But the world number three quickly made amends with successive birdies and an eagle on the par-5 eighth, where his 249-yard iron shot landed four feet from the pin, meant he reached the turn on three-under.
+The world number three quickly made amends with successive birdies and an eagle on the par-5 eighth, where his 249-yard iron shot landed four feet from the pin.

 Koepka, who plays in the breakaway LIV Golf League, made eight birdies with a bogey coming on the newly extended par-5 13th hole, where he pulled his drive.